-“I knew I wanted to be happy, and I realised working in linguistics would make me much happier than being an accountant,” says Associate Professor Marra, who is Head of School and now herself Director of the Language in the Workplace Project.
+“I knew I wanted to be happy, and I realised working in linguistics would make me much happier than being an accountant,” says Professor Marra, who is Director of the Language in the Workplace Project.

 The accountancy plan wasn’t entirely abandoned: her primary research interest is the language of business meetings, which has enabled her to combine her love of commerce and of language.